The Mannlicher-Schönauer 1961-MCA Carbine

 The most typical of Mannlicher-Schönauers is the famous carbine with its signature full length stock (see photo above) and carbines were built from 1903 onward.
 Steyr Mannlicher still offers this style of carbine today, although built on an entirely different action.

-The Model 1956-MC (Monte Carlo), had a very high, Weatherby-like comb intended for use with telescopic sights that effectively prevented the use of the supplied iron sights.
+The Model 1956-MC had a high, Monte Carlo comb intended for use with telescopic sights that effectively prevented the use of the supplied iron sights.
 This high comb drew complaints from traditionalists.
 A much more modest Monte Carlo comb, designed for use with both iron and telescopic sights, was introduced in the final Model 1961-MCA, the Carbine version of which is the subject of this article.
 (MCA stands for "Monte Carlo All-purpose.")

 Another minor change was moving the auxiliary safety from the right rear of the receiver to a slider on the top tang.
 The 1961-MCA was drilled and tapped for Redfield SR-MS scope bases (finally!).
 Otherwise, the1956 and 1961 models were identical.
 Even the change in the Model 1961-MCA safety was not immediate and early Model 1961-MCA rifles retained the old style safety.
 1961-MCA Carbines were made until the production of all Mannlicher-Schönauer rifles was discontinued in 1971.

 The Model 1961-MCA Carbine was initially chambered for a variety of cartridges, including .243 Winchester, 6.5x54mm M-S, 7x57 Mauser, .270 Winchester, .308 Winchester, .30-06 Springfield and .358 Winchester.
 The latter is probably the rarest caliber.
 By 1971 the caliber selection had been reduced to .270 and .30-06.